-We're happy to welcome you back to our buildings, but things are a bit different.
+We're happy to welcome you to our branches, but things are a bit different.
 To follow provincial health orders and WorkSafeBC guidelines, we have many new safety measures to protect our patrons and staff:

 - Anyone displaying symptoms of illness will not be allowed into the branch

 - Keep your visit short, up to a maximum of one hour

 - Branches have occupancy limits and not all services are available

 Thank you for your continued patience and support as we face this pandemic together.

 For information on COVID-19 exposures at the City of Surrey’s civic facilities including libraries, please click here.

 - Book returns (only during open hours at Clayton)

 - Limited browsing of shelves to self-select material

 - Printing and photocopying